-- 2.1 This Agreement will commence seven days after approval by the Fair Work Commission and will nominally expire on 30 June 2024. - 2.2 The Employer agrees that discussions regarding bargaining for a new agreement shall commence no later than 3 months prior to the expiry date of this Agreement. - 2.3 The Employer and Employee/s have the right to appoint a representative that may include the Leading Age Services Australia Ltd and the union/s, to represent their interests.
+- 2.1 This Agreement will commence seven days after approval by the Fair Work Commission and will nominally expire on 30 June 2024. - 2.2 The Employer agrees that discussions regarding bargaining for a new agreement shall commence no later than 3 months prior to the expiry date of this Agreement. - 2.3 The Employer and Employee/s have the right to appoint a representative that may include the Leading Age Services Australia Ltd or Aged and Community Care Providers Association Ltd and the union/s, to represent their interests.